Assured autonomy: How operations research powers and orchestrates generative AI systems: Game-Theoretic Safety and Robust Autonomy

-where $\psi_k(\cdot)$ encodes tail-weighted or risk-sensitive penalties, such as hinge losses or CVaR-type functions.
-Introducing Lagrange multipliers yields a relaxation over \emph{distribution-level} constraint violations,
+where $\psi_k(\cdot)$ encodes tail-weighted or risk-sensitive penalties such as hinge losses or Conditional Value at Risk (CVaR)-type functions.
+Lagrange multipliers yield a relaxation over \emph{distribution-level} constraint violations,

-which highlights an OR-specific distinction: the constraints $h_k$ represent \emph{global structural feasibility}, not semantic attributes, and feasibility is enforced at the level of generated operational scenarios rather than individual model parameters.
+which highlights an OR-specific distinction: $h_k$ represent \emph{global structural feasibility}, not semantic attributes, and feasibility is enforced over generated operational scenarios rather than model parameters.

-Flow-based generators have a practical advantage here: distribution-level requirements can be realized at the level of individual samples.
-Because flow models implement generation as an explicit, deterministic transport map, constraints expressed pointwise in scenario space---such as upper bounds, conservation laws, or state-dependent safety conditions---can be enforced, monitored, or penalized directly along generated trajectories.
-In this sense, constraints on the induced distribution can often be implemented by shaping the transport dynamics itself.
-This sample–distribution duality is particularly natural in OR settings, where feasibility is defined pointwise rather than abstractly over model parameters, and it aligns closely with the foundations of stochastic programming.
+Flow-based generators have a practical advantage: distribution-level requirements can be realized at the sample level.
+Because flow models implement generation as a deterministic transport map, pointwise constraints---upper bounds, conservation laws, state-dependent safety conditions---can be enforced or penalized along generated trajectories.
+Constraints on the induced distribution can often be implemented by shaping the transport dynamics.
+This sample--distribution duality is natural in OR, where feasibility is defined pointwise rather than over model parameters, and it aligns with stochastic programming.

-Comparable constraint control is also possible in diffusion-based generators, but it is more commonly implemented through stochastic dynamics with guidance, projection, or correction mechanisms applied during sampling.
-While effective in many settings, such approaches can make hard sample-wise guarantees and traceability more delicate.
-By contrast, the explicit transport structure of flow-based models makes constraint handling more transparent and directly compatible with OR formulations of feasibility and risk.
+Comparable constraint control is possible in diffusion-based generators, typically through stochastic dynamics with guidance, projection, or correction during sampling.
+Such approaches can make hard sample-wise guarantees and traceability more delicate.
+The explicit transport structure of flow-based models makes constraint handling transparent and directly compatible with OR formulations of feasibility and risk.

+\look{Integrality-heavy applications require an explicit continuous-to-discrete bridge.
+For routing, assignment, batching, and capacity-commitment decisions, we use a hybrid design in which continuous generation proposes structured scenarios while a mixed-integer/combinatorial layer enforces discrete feasibility at execution.
+Actions requiring projection or repair are logged as assurance events; repeated repairs are treated as monitoring warnings that can tighten admissible action sets or trigger human review.
+In practice, integrality constraints define hard governance boundaries, not soft preferences.}